Redwood, Queensland: Geography

 Redwood is located 5 km east of the Toowoomba city centre.
 Half of the suburb's area consists of the 2243 ha bushland Redwood Park, after which the suburb was named in 1981; the rest, to the south of the highway, is mostly crown land.
 The residents of Redwood live along the suburb's western boundary with East Toowoomba along the ridge line of the Great Dividing Range at approximately 650 m above sea level, while the rest of locality descends to the east to approximately 360 m at the locality's eastern boundary with Withcott.

 The Warrego Highway which connects Ipswich to Toowoomba and towns west of Toowoomba passes through Redwood using the Old Tollbar Road and the Toowoomba Connection Road.
 This was the major road access over the Great Dividing Range to/from Toowoomba until September 2019 when the Toowoomba Bypass Road (informally known as the Toowoomba Second Range Crossing) opened to the north-east of Toowoomba.

-History
+Demographics

 In 2006, the locality had a SEIFA score of 1171, placing it ahead of all other localities in the district.